A Coaching Model Created by Doina Mihaela Binig

 - What are the reasons because of which you have got into this situation or are feeling this way?

 Almost everyone has the tendency to focus on the problem, on the obstacles that block the goal, on the issue itself.
 In coaching the details of the current situation, the problems might be interesting to discuss but focusing on solutions is more useful… If we look into the problem too much, the client continues to do so and empowers the brain paths associated with it…

 And yes.. we coach the client and not the problem and we don’t give the solutions.

-When we listen for the current situation, we listen assuming that the client is completely a knowledgeable person and deep inside him there is a potential for transformation, for grow, for getting the most adapted solutions for himself.
+When we listen for the current situation, we listen assuming that a client is completely a knowledgeable person and deep inside him there is a potential for transformation, for growing, for getting the most adapted solutions for himself.

 The coach is the help, the sounding board in the way the client improves his thinking process…and as mentioned before, better thinking means more positive feelings, new habits and.. obtaining results.

 From this perspective, other questions might be very useful in this stage:

 - How can I best help you think this through?

 - Do you know what would you like to do/ feel/ be and explore this together with me?